bartosz-dude/tmdb-lib/README.md

 Fully supports types for each endpoint `request` and `response`.

-`tmdb-lib` has built-in fetcher for each endpint.
+`tmdb-lib-js` has built-in fetcher for each endpint.
 The fetcher injects the TMDB API Read Access Token into the request.
 To use it, you set Access Token in the method.
 Also you can use custom fetcher by passing it instead of Access Token.

 If you are implementing this library client side (eg. in firebase app) I reccomend implementing custom fetcher that is executed server side (eg. cloud functions in firebase) to not expose Access Token to client.